mlncn/mlncn.github.com/_drafts/2012-xx-xx-origins-of-activore.md

 A self-coordinated movement of millions is harder to start than a business that helps people.

-The first idea Wesley pitched us was
+The first idea Wesley pitched us was an app to connect people who would make good workout partners.
+We found that there are many who have tried to do something like this.
+The best current effort is probably from our colleagues at <a href="http://tivity.us/">Tivity</a>.